MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 - Your administrator configured a default label, which you can keep or change.

 - Your administrator configured recommended prompts to select a specific label when sensitive data is detected.
 You can accept the recommendation (and the label is applied), or reject it (the recommended label is not applied).

+**Don't see this Information Protection bar in your Office apps?**

+- You might not have the Azure Information Protection client [installed](install-client-app.md), or the client is running in [protection-only mode](client-protection-only-mode.md).

+**Do you see some labels that are unavailable?**

+- You have a version of Office that doesn't support protecting data (Standard edition).
+When this is detected, labels that are configured to apply protection display as unavailable.

 ### Keyboard shortcuts for the Azure Information Protection bar